-I want to work with the kind of stories that both create and sustain life-long readers—books that make me sigh with contentment, learn something new, or take delight in twists I didn’t anticipate.
 I’m actively seeking to add high-concept commercial and general fiction, young adult novels with a strong voice and propulsive pacing, and heartfelt and humorous middle grade novels across genres to my list.
-While concept is key, I tend to lean literary in terms of execution.
+At the moment, my list is about 50% kid lit with an emphasis on middle grade projects and 50% adult fiction.

-I often fall for books that sit at the intersection of a variety of genres.
-I love mysteries, found families, sibling stories, haunted houses, buried secrets, disability and mental health rep, coming-of-age narratives, non-western cultures and mythologies (I took every cultural anthropology course I could in college, and believe I would have gone down that path in another life), animal/spirit companions, strong (and potentially unlikable) women, toxic relationships (especially friendships), high stakes adventures, family sagas, smart horror, and anything that makes me laugh and/or cry (preferably both).
-I’m not the best fit for women’s fiction or adult romance, though I love elements of both as b-plots.
+I often fall for books that sit at the intersection of a variety of genres (genre eclectic, if you will).
+I love mysteries, found families, sibling stories, haunted houses, buried secrets, disability and mental health rep, coming-of-age narratives, non-western cultures and mythologies, animal/spirit companions, strong (and potentially unlikable) women, toxic relationships (especially friendships), high stakes adventures, family sagas, smart horror, and anything that makes me laugh and/or cry (preferably a balance of both).
+I’m not the best fit for adult romance, though I love romance in b-plots, and am open to romance authors interested in establishing other lines of business, too.

 I was born and raised in Southern California in a multicultural, blended family, so I have a soft spot for books that shine a spotlight on the nuances of family relationships and identity.
 And I’m especially looking for books that are inclusive and accurately reflect our world—I like characters who aren’t your typical lead and to be surprised by the unexpected.

--Stealing a phrase jointly coined by my colleagues Holly Root and Molly O'Neill—I want YA SFF or historical fiction that can be summed up as "feelings while running"
+- Commercial, high-concept genre fiction.
+Stealing a phrase jointly coined by my colleagues Holly Root and Molly O'Neill—I want YA science fiction and fantasy that can be summed up as "feelings while running."
+Horror, mysteries, and thrillers that are a little twisty and dark (but full of hope, humor, and heart) with a strong structural hook and beautiful writing.

--Anything speculative (ghosts, witches, monsters, you name it!), especially if it includes a time loop element, à la Groundhog Day or Hulu’s Palm Springs
+- Anything speculative, especially if it includes a time loop element, à la Hulu’s Palm Springs.

-Think: Xiran Jay Zhao's IRON WIDOW, Tiffany Jackson’s GROWN, Courtney Summers’ SADIE, Megan Bannen's THE BIRD AND THE BLADE, Natasha Ngan's GIRLS OF PAPER AND FIRE, S.J.
-Kincaid's THE DIABOLIC, Jessica Lewis's BAD WITCH BURNING, Cameron Lund's THE BEST LAID PLANS, Yamile Saied Méndez’s FURIA, and Elise Bryant's HAPPILY EVER AFTERS.
+Some of my favorites: Dustin Thao's YOU'VE REACHED SAM, Xiran Jay Zhao's IRON WIDOW, Meg Long's COLD THE NIGHT, FAST THE WOLVES, Tiffany Jackson’s GROWN, Courtney Summers’ SADIE, Megan Bannen's THE BIRD AND THE BLADE, Laini Taylor's STRANGE THE DREAMER, S.J.
+Kincaid's THE DIABOLIC, Jessica Lewis's BAD WITCH BURNING, and Yamile Saied Méndez’s FURIA.

 ABOUT THE AGENCY: